-If you’re interested in the stock markets, you would’ve heard of the terms “investing” and “trading”.
+If you are interested in the stock markets, you would’ve heard of the terms “investing” and “trading” and people asking whether to go for investing or trading.
 In this article, I talk about the difference between stock investing and stock trading, two very different games that can build your wealth, but with very different sets of rules.
 More importantly, we’ll look at the common questions, “Which one is more profitable?” and “Which one should I focus on?”

 What Is Stock Investing?

 In stock investing, we focus on the value of the business behind the stock.
 Remember, when you’re buying a stock, you’re buying part ownership of a business.
 What drives the value of a business?
 Well, simply sales, net profit, and cash flow.